 \textbf{Attributed Waypoint Prediction}: The pooled vector is passed through a two-layer MLP to predict 5 attributed waypoints, each of dimension 4.
 Following~\cite{awda}, each waypoint encodes the end-effector’s 3D position in the camera's coordinate frame and a binary gripper state (open/closed).
 These positions are transformed into the robot’s coordinate frame using a known camera-to-robot transformation.
 A waypoint controller, using inverse kinematics of the robot, computes low-level control commands for execution.
 To ensure accurate grasping, especially in the final centimeters before contact, we follow~\cite{awda} and use an end-effector-mounted depth camera to correct residual pose errors.

 \textbf{Waypoint Re-Planning}: To improve robustness during execution, OSVI-WM supports waypoint re-planning, which activates if the agent fails to complete the task using the predicted waypoints.
-In simulation, success or failure is automatically determined from environment configurations, while in real-world settings, it is assessed manually.
-Once all waypoints are executed, the agent captures a new observation, which, combined with the original expert demonstration, generates updated waypoints.
+In simulation, success or failure is automatically determined from environment configurations.
+Although we do not use re-planning on real-world benchmarks in this work, success (or completion) signals could be obtained via learned reward/value models~\cite{td_mpc} or vision–language-based completion detectors~\cite{vlm_for_completion1, vlm_for_completion2}.
+In OSVI-WM, once all waypoints are executed, the agent captures a new observation, which, combined with the original expert demonstration, generates updated waypoints.
 Notably OSVI-WM outperforms existing baselines even without re-planning (Fig.~\ref{fig:ablation_replanning}).